 The single cru Barolos from Brezza had our team buzzing as well.
 We all really gravitated to the Castellero in particular, with its cherry-heavy flavors and immediate appeal.
 We’re very excited about bringing these to the public.
 Galloni also shared our enthusiasm, adding: “Enzo Brezza's 2018s are quite good.
 There is a renewed sense of energy in the cellar that is palpable.
 The Castellero is another impressive wine in this range.”

 Oddero’s single crus also showed quite well.
-Adam Davidow from our LA team said the wines really surprised him, especially the Valero.
+Adam Davidow from our LA team said the wines really surprised him, especially the Villero.
 “It jumps out of the glass with a balance of sweetness and tanginess that is approachable.”
 Michele loved the Brunate with its cedar and fennel notes.
 Galloni agreed, writing: “What a delight it is to taste Oddero's 2018 Barolo Brunate.
 A glorious wine, the Oddero Brunate is one of the very few wines in this vintage that possesses real mid-palate depth and notable textural intensity.”

 The Germano wines were haunting and thought-provoking, showing complexity and depth, as well as more structure than the others.
 That said, the 2018s are not big and brash compared to other vintages from Germano.
 As Galloni observed: “In 2018 the Barolo is not a powerhouse, but that is perfectly fine.
 All the elements are so well balanced.”